Minor Crags in Galloway

 An impressive sea cliff in a nice setting , with good rock for Greywacke, but pretty serious grades.

 This is an excellent but very small micro crag in the Urr valley, near Kilquhanity School, just 10km north of Castle Douglas.
-It is more or less just a big boulder in a field, but with four different faces and nine routes from 5m to 8m long it's OK for a quick evening visit by locals.
+It is more or less just a big boulder in a field, but with four different faces and nine routes from 5m to 10m long it's OK for a quick evening visit by locals.
 Drive north past Kilquhanity School and take the first left for Parton, cross the Urr and continue for a 100m or so until you can see the crag across a couple of fields to the south.
-A short rope might be preferable for the longer routes, and if you bring gear a few mid-sized to large nuts and cams will be plenty!.
-It would make a better easy bouldering venue if the re were not quite so many nasty landings.
+A short rope might be preferable for the longer and/or harder routes as the landings are mostly poor.
+If you bring gear, then a few mid-sized to large nuts and cams will be plenty!.
+It would make a better easy bouldering venue if there were not quite so many nasty landings.

 A very overgrown crag near Palnackie, just south of Castle Douglas.
 It's a lovely spot but the poor quality rock, rampant vegetation and general air of neglect make climbing here less than pleasant the now.
 Snout Direct is a 50m route up the front of the face, left of this are several HVS 4b's and risky E routes with little or no protection and many loose holds.